Chase Sapphire Reserve® review

 Is card_name worth it?

 The CardName card is raising the bar in the luxury credit card world with its stellar introductory offer and top-of-the-line rewards-earning and redemption possibilities.
-If you are a frequent traveler and can take advantage of the numerous travel perks, rewards earning potential, and travel credits offered by the card then the card_name is worth it for most frequent travelers.
+If you are a frequent traveler and can take advantage of the numerous travel perks, rewards earning potential, and travel credits offered by the card then the card_name is worth it for many frequent travelers.

 That being said, with a AnnualFees annual fee as well as additional fees for adding on authorized users, the card_name card is not for everyone.
 If you are more of a casual traveler or want a simpler cash back earning card, the card_name may not be the best fit for you.